 The pre-writing stage consists of all the work that is done before actual text production takes place.
 At this stage you identify what you will write about as well as how you will write about it.
-This means that before you start writing you need to know what demands are placed on your writing.
+This means that before you start writing, you need to know what demands are placed on your writing.

-Embarking on a writing task, there are three questions you need to ask as a writer:
+When embarking on a writing task, there are three questions you need to ask as a writer:

 - who do you write for?